April 9 Cuban strike: Death

 During the April 9 strike, Salado distributed weapons to his comrades and headed toward the Chibás building, where the General Staff was located.
 From here, news began to arrive about the progress of the strike, much of it not very encouraging.
 Due to poor organization, there were groups that never received weapons.
 Others were poorly armed and were massacred by Batista's police.
 The strike in the urban transport sector also failed.
 Salado decided to go see his comrades from the National Workers Front (FON), who were located just two blocks away, to find out what had happened in the Transport sector.
 Lucero ordered a combatant, Ramona Barber, to accompany him.
 As they walked around the corner, they were recognized by police officers.
 Salado ordered Ramona to keep walking.
 A worker at the garage where they were walking pushed her behind a car so that other employees could hide her.
 The police shot Salado.

-Aftermath

-The strike failed but it was hardly fruitless: the end came a little more than six months later, as Fidel had predicted in a letter to his fellow revolutionary Faustino Pérez, one of the survivors of the strike: “I am full of hope that we will have turned defeat into victory sooner than many can even imagine".
-Although the strike did not achieve its expected success, its example left valuable experiences for the revolutionary movement who displayed heroism.
-The communists continued to assert their role as a major force in the opposition.